johnpierson/FETCH/README.md

  <a href="https://www.buymeacoffee.com/j0hnp" target="_blank"><img src="https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png" alt="Buy Me A Coffee" style="height: 41px !important;width: 174px !important;box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;-webkit-box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;" ></a>

 ## LICENSE
-This code is licensed primarily under [BSD 3-Clause](https://github.com/johnpierson/MonocleForDynamo/blob/master/LICENSE) with a [Commons Clause License](https://commonsclause.com/) attached to that.
+This code is licensed primarily under [BSD 3-Clause](https://github.com/johnpierson/FETCH/blob/master/LICENSE) with a [Commons Clause License](https://commonsclause.com/) attached to that.

 ## Current Version
-Monocle is currently built against the latest Dynamo stable build.
-At this time that is 2.12.0. _However, monocle has been tested for Dynamo 2.0.3 - 2.13.0._
+FETCH is currently built against all current versions of Revit (2021,2022,2023)

 ## Known Issues
-- When installing from the package manager for the first time, you may need to restart Dynamo.
+- N/A

 ## Contributors
-This package is primarily managed by the author of http://sixtysecondrevit.com, [ParallaxTeam](https://www.parallaxteam.com/) and by [People Like You™](https://github.com/johnpierson/MonocleForDynamo/graphs/contributors).
+This package is primarily managed by the author of http://designtechunraveled.com, [ParallaxTeam](https://www.parallaxteam.com/) and by [People Like You™](https://github.com/johnpierson/MonocleForDynamo/graphs/contributors).

 ## Updates
 Since there is not currently an update notification process on Dynamo's package manager, I post notifications for updates on twitter.